Matt Hancock: COVID-19 pandemic

 On 11 October 2020, Hancock denied breaching a 10 pm drinking curfew in the Smoking Room bar in the House of Commons, put in place because of the pandemic.
 Eight days later, the Daily Mirror published a photograph of him riding in his chauffeur-driven car without wearing a mask.

 On 2 December 2020, Hancock incorrectly claimed that the MHRA's fast approval of the first COVID-19 vaccine was possible because of Brexit.
 The MHRA stated that it had followed an expeditious procedure allowed under EU legislation which was still in force in the UK during the transition period.In January 2021, shopping vouchers for families in need were reintroduced.
 On Good Morning Britain, Hancock praised the Government for reintroducing the scheme, despite being repeatedly reminded by Piers Morgan that he had opposed it in Parliament.

-On 19 February 2021, after a legal challenge by the Good Law Project, a High Court judge ruled that Hancock had acted unlawfully by handing out PPE contracts without publishing details in a timely way.
+On 19 February 2021, after a legal challenge by the Good Law Project, a High Court judge ruled that Hancock had acted unlawfully by handing out PPE contracts without publishing details in a timely manner.
 A ruling released by the High Court stated: "There is now no dispute that, in a substantial number of cases, the secretary of state breached his legal obligation to publish Contract Award Notices (CANs) within 30 days of the award of contracts."
 The details were published within 47 days.

 In April 2021, it was reported that Hancock had been given 20% of shares in Topwood Limited, a firm based in Wrexham which is owned by his sister and other close family members.
 The company specialises in secure storage, scanning and shredding of documents.
 It won a place on a "procurement framework" listing to provide services to NHS England in 2019, as well as contracts with NHS Wales.
-There has been no suggestion that Hancock intervened in the normal processes, and in April 2021 the company had not earned anything through the framework.
+There has been no suggestion that Hancock intervened in the normal processes, and in April 2021, the company had not earned anything through the framework.
 Lord Geidt later produced a report on ministerial interests saying that the awarding of the contract to Topwood could be seen to "represent a conflict of interest" that should have been declared.
 Hancock responded by saying: "I did not know about the framework decision, and so I do not think I could reasonably have been expected to declare it."

 In May 2021, the former Downing Street chief adviser Dominic Cummings claimed, "tens of thousands of people died who didn't need to die" during the early days of the COVID-19 pandemic due to what he claimed to be "criminal, disgraceful behaviour" within Downing Street under the supervision of Hancock.
 Cummings also said that Hancock should have been fired as Health Secretary for "15 to 20" different things.
 Following his testimony, YouGov noted that more people in the general public thought Hancock should resign than stay in his post, despite questions over the accuracy of Cummings's statements.
 Prime Minister Johnson defended Hancock and his decision-making.